jakubburkiewicz/brunch-scab/README.md

 # "SCAB"
-Brunch skeleton with SASS, CoffeeScript, Angular and Bootstrap
+Brunch skeleton with SASS, CoffeeScript, Angular and Bootstrap.

-## What we have here?
+## What do we have here?
 - [SASS](http://sass-lang.com/)
 - [CoffeeScript](http://coffeescript.org/)
 - [Angular](http://angularjs.org/)